jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 Creature - Human Expeditioner Pilot
 This creature saddles Mounts and crews Vehicles as though its power were 2 greater.
 When this creature dies, create a Chroma token.
+---
+Damnit Hector, I told you to SLOW DOWN
+- Damien, Expedition 63

 2/2
 ```